Am I on the right path?

 - The right path is not always the easiest or most beautiful.
 It still might be a steep uphill, a slippery downhill or just an ugly road.
 The sun might burn you, the rain might soak you or the mosquitoes might torture you.
 Still you KNOW that you are on the right track and this makes you carry on, knowing that there will be better days again and that all those obstacles are only there to teach you important lessons and to test your determination to really continue on this path.

 - The destination is not really what counts.
 Yes, it is important, because without a destination there wouldn’t be signs to mark the way towards it.
 But it’s along the way that you make your learnings.
+That includes any “wrong” turns you might make or accidental detours.
+Those “wrong” ways might actually make you discover beautiful views (perspectives), things or people, making them “right” after all, even if eventually this was not the “right” path.
 You might even find (like I did on the Camino) that you were too ambitious to go all the way in one time and fix a new destination that is more realistic and respecting your abilities at this point in time.